united states soldier with two-way microphone

 The LS445/U is National Stock Number (NSN) 5965-008-923665 and conforms to the rigorous MIL-DTL-12606 standards.
 It’s tough enough to be used in combat tanks and withstand the persistent vibrations aboard a C-5M Super Galaxy.

-If lightweight but durable is the goal, a piezoelectric speaker like the MP-1103 is a good option.
+If lightweight but durable is the goal, a piezoelectric loudspeaker like the MP-1103 is a good option.
 Its innovative design does not require a magnet or voice coil, making it exceptionally light.
-It’s used in radios for the SINCGARS communication system for voice transmissions between surface and airborne command and control assets.
-It’s water and temperature-resistant.
+It's used in radios for the SINCGARS communication system for voice transmissions between surface and airborne command and control assets.
+It's water and temperature-resistant.

-These submersible speakers (NSN # 5965-00583-4106 and built per MIL-L-24296A) have a copper-wound Lamitex voice coil encapsulated by silicone rubber to protect them against sea exposure and freezing spray conditions.
+These submersible loudspeakers (NSN # 5965-00583-4106 and built per MIL-L-24296A) have a copper-wound Lamitex voice coil encapsulated by silicone rubber to protect them against sea exposure and freezing spray conditions.
 The phenolic-impregnated cloth cone, surround, and cap are housed within a brass and & Monel steel body.

 Testing and Quality Control

-If you are looking for military-grade design, engineering, prototyping, testing, and manufacturing all under one roof in the USA, we’d be happy to discuss your needs in depth.
+If you are looking for military-grade design, engineering, prototyping, testing, and manufacturing under one roof in the USA, we'd be happy to discuss your needs in depth.download the guide to custom speaker design, testing, manufacturing

 Back to Blog